UMC Collegiate FFA Chapter earns leadership award

 The U of M, Crookston is home to the only Collegiate FFA chapter in the state of Minnesota and Professor Lyle Westrom serves as the group’s advisor.
 The Collegiate FFA is part of the National FFA Organization which also held its 2012 National Convention concurrently with the ATA Conclave in Indianapolis, Indiana.
 A new record of over 56,000 FFA members attended the National FFA Convention.
 The convention returns to Louisville, Kentucky in 2013.

-The A.W.
+Page 2 of 3 - The A.W.
 Nolan Memorial Leadership award, named in the memory of Aretas W. Nolan, former professor and head of agricultural education at the University of Illinois, recognizes agricultural education organizations for their pursuit of leadership, ensures professionalism, and improves communication between collegiate agricultural organizations.
 Nolan and his students conceptualized and started Alpha Tau Alpha (ATA), the National Professional Honorary Agricultural Education Fraternity, in 1921.

 Poe the focus of McCoppin essay in recently published book

 Often the celebration of Halloween conjures up tales of suspense and for many the spooky stories of the famous author Edgar Allan Poe.
 A book published recently on Poe includes an essay by Associate Professor Rachel McCoppin who teaches in the Liberal Arts and Education Department at the University of Minnesota, Crookston.
 The book entitled Adapting Poe: Re-Imaginings in Popular Culture published by Palgrave Macmillan includes the essay “Horrific Obsessions: Poe’s Legacy of the Unreliable Narrator” authored by McCoppin.